50UM3N/tabler-icons-react-native/README.md

 yarn add tabler-icons-react-native
 ```

+## Usage

-After installing the package you can import Tabler Icons as React Native components as follows:
+After installing the package, you can import Tabler Icons as React Native components like this:

 ```jsx
 import { Activity } from "tabler-icons-react-native";